OpenRoberta/openroberta-lab/IMPORTANT_CHANGE.md

 also the name of the directory of the local copy of the remote repository) and the change of the prefix from "OpenRobertaParent/RobotArdu/resources" to "RobotArdu" will remedy that problem.
 If not, please file an issue.

 Then the unwanted resources are removed.
-We get the "same" history for the repositoroy, but different commit ids, of course.
+We get the "same" history for the repository, but different commit ids, of course.

 AS A CONSEQUENCE EVERYBODY HAS TO DO A FRESH CLONE OF THE REPOSITORY NOW CALLED `openroberta-lab`.